 Data scientists use these same reinforcement learning principles for programming algorithms to perform tasks.

 Translated to the machine learning world, what you have is a system of trial and error, where the algorithm, or agent, learns from missteps in its simulated environment and gets rewarded after each small success.

 The algorithm is often led through various probabilistic models until programmers find the one that is the most effective.
 This is the model where the algorithm makes the fewest mistakes and gets the greatest number of rewards in the shortest period of time.

 Some of the industries that commonly utilize machine reinforcement learning include the following:

-Online companies like Facebook use machine learning to analyze your preferences, background, and online behavior patterns so they can direct relevant ads your way.
+Online companies like Facebook use machine learning and data science process to analyze your preferences, background, and online behavior patterns so they can direct relevant ads your way.
 Since your habits and preferences tend to change, researchers use an algorithm called the deep Q-learning method (more on that later) to constantly update those ads.

 Reinforcement learning is the principle behind gaming.
 Let’s take Pac-Man for instance.
 In the classic video game, our friendly yellow hero has to gobble all the ghosts in the grid without being touched by them before the player can advance to the next stage.
 A perfect Pac-Man game is where the player scores maximum points in achieving this feat in the shortest amount of time.

 All games are premised on similar reinforcement learning principles.